maxgalloway/ContactMePGP/README.txt

 index.html (in this directory) anywhere, and watch those emails fly in.

-Copyright (C) 2012 Max Galloway-Carson maxvgc@gmail.com
+Copyright (C) 2016 Max Galloway webmaster@pwipw.com

 This file is part of ContactMePGP.